typst/typst/tests/typ/layout/code-indent-shrink.typ

-// Leading spaces in raw blocks should not be shrunken
+// Spaces in raw blocks should not be shrunk
 // as it would mess up the indentation of code
 // https://github.com/typst/typst/issues/3191